RevDeBug/revdebug-tutorial-react-js/README.md

     npm start

 ## Running with Docker
-To run the Angular application using Docker, follow these steps:
+To run the React application using Docker, follow these steps:

-For more information on how to configure RevDeBug, see the [RevDeBug Configuration](#revdebug-configuration) section.
+Before running, configure revdebug.json.
+See [here](#revdebug-configuration) for how to do it.

 Build the Docker image:
 ```bash